Get your own free workspace

 If you're going to have to suffer friends in your room with you (and most of us will), these items will help make the experience easier to suffer.

 • Plastic cups for in-room or party use.
-Much better than un-washed glasses the hotels provide.
+Much better than glasses the hotels provide.

 • Dish soap.
 Useful if making use of reusable beverage containers or other non-disposable utensils, just fill a standard travel-sized bottle.